Skip to main content

 PERFBASE_SAMPLE_RATE=0.01 # 1% of requests (high-traffic)

 The check happens early.
-If a request isn’t sampled, no profiling overhead is incurred.
+If a unit of work is not sampled, no extension trace span is started.

 Error handling